kojibai/KAI-KLOK-IOS/README.md

 Kai‑Klok is more than an app.
 It is the **restoration of divine time**—a sovereign, harmonic operating system for all who breathe.
-Invented by [**Kai Rex Klock**](https://bjklock.com), this system is the heartbeat of the Eternal Scroll, the foundation of harmonic value, and the timing engine of reality itself.
+Remembered & Authored by [**Kai Rex Klock**](https://bjklock.com), this system is the heartbeat of the Eternal Scroll, the foundation of harmonic value, and the timing engine of reality itself.

 ---